Tun Tun Min: Losing the title

 In 2016, Tun Tun Min was challenged Canadian born fighter Dave Leduc and because of Leduc's dominant performance over Too Too, Tun Tun Min accepted the challenge.
 In their first match, Tun Tun Min started strong and dominated the early rounds, but Leduc came back in later rounds, resulting in the exciting match ending in a draw.
-After the match, Tun Tun Min was quoted saying that he had difficulties with Dave's to control the distance, but that he was confident and able to put on a better performance when they would rematch.
+After the match, Tun Tun Min was quoted saying that he had difficulties with Dave's ability to control the distance, but that he was confident and able to put on a better performance when they would rematch.

 On December 11, 2016, the much anticipated rematch of Tun Tun Min and Dave Leduc took place at the 3rd Air KBZ Aung Lan Golden Belt Championship in Yangon, Myanmar.
 The two previously fought in October to a draw.
 Confident in his ability, Tun Tun Min accepted to put his openweight world title on the line.
 Throughout the match, Leduc targeted the leg of Tun Tun Min with push kicks and in round three, Leduc caught Tun Tun Min's left high-kick, causing him to go off-balance and twist his knee on impact.
 Tun Tun Min was forced to take the time-out.
 Continuation of round three saw Leduc execute another throw, Tun Tun Min eventually forfeited and lost for only the second time in his professional career.

 World Lethwei Championship

-In 2017, Tun Tun Min signed an multi-fight contract with World Lethwei Championship.
+In 2017, Tun Tun Min signed a multi-fight contract with World Lethwei Championship.
 For his promotional debut WLC 1: The Great Beginning, he faced British Muaythai champion Nicholas Carter.
 Tun Tun Min put an end to the fight in the first round by knocking down Carter with vicious headbutts and punches, reaching the maximum knockdowns.